 - Underage Drinking Prevention Services: Visitors to the Westmoreland Community Action organization website can find advice on how to stop underage drinking.
 Information on how to host an alcohol-free party, rules to establish while parents are away from home, and teens attending a party away from home are covered here.

-- Teen Alcohol and Drug Abuse Prevention Strategies: By clicking this link, readers will find advice from eMedicineHealth regarding the prevention of teen alcohol and drug abuse.
+- Teen Alcohol Abuse Prevention Strategies: By clicking this link, readers will find advice from eMedicineHealth regarding the prevention of teen alcohol abuse.

 - Ten Tips for Prevention for Youth: Go here to read tips on preventing underage alcohol abuse, presented by the National Council on Alcoholism and Drug Dependence.
 Visitors can also read about frequently asked questions by youths and college drinking.